This cheater sourdough discard bread makes a loaf of bread that has all the flavor of sourdough. Yet it has all the ease of commercial yeast.

 In watching her react to her last straw, I gave myself permission to do whatever is necessary in order to make life easier.
 I give you permission to do the same.

 Here’s my cheater sourdough discard bread, made into a loaf of course, with no discarding and a smidge of yeast to get a loaf of bread in about 9 hours.
 You can of course dutifully feed your starter the night before and skip the yeast, but please don’t feel obligated.

-This cheater’s sourdough is adapted from the Sea Wolf Bakery and uses a small volume starter (20g starter, 80g flour, 80g water).
-The loaves in the pictures are made with 1 cup whole wheat flour.
-The top pic includes a cup of walnuts.
+This sourdough discard bread is adapted from the Sea Wolf Bakery instructions for sourdough and uses a small volume starter (20g starter, 80g flour, 80g water).
+The loaves in the pictures are made with 1 cup of whole wheat flour.

 - ½ teaspoon instant yeast

 - 1½ cup warm water

 - 1 cup nuts or seeds or other add-ins optional

 - Pour off any liquid on top of the starter.
 Into a large bowl, put all of the starter except for what is needed to refresh and maintain the starter.160 grams starter

 - Add the remaining ingredients except for the salt and mix, initially with a wooden spoon and then by hand until smooth.
 Add flour as necessary but it will ultimately be a sticky but workable dough.
 Let rest for 30 minutes.1 cup (125 grams) whole wheat, rye, semolina, etc flour, 2½ cup (375 grams) bread flour, ½ teaspoon instant yeast, 1½ cup warm water